Three Counties System: Description

 The Three Counties System's most southerly entrance is currently North by North End Pot (NGR SD 6830 7654) on the northerly flank of Kingsdale in North Yorkshire, and the most northerly entrance is currently Bull Pot of the Witches (NGR SD 6623 8131) beneath Barbon Low Fell in Cumbria – a distance of over 5.2 km.
 Between the two, the system passes beneath Leck Fell which is in Lancashire.

 The system runs mainly north–south, its western extent being limited by the Craven Fault which truncates the limestone exposure, and the eastern extent where the limestones are conformable overlain by younger rocks.
 Streams flow from the higher topography from the east and sink into swallet holes at the edge of the limestone.
 The Three Counties System contains a number of major subterranean streams, all of which combine to resurge at Leck Beck Head above Cowan Bridge.

-At the northern end, swallets in Barbondale close to the Dent Fault drain south-west through Bull Pot of the Witches, and the water enters the Ease Gill Caverns system in Lancaster Hole; most of Ease Gill Beck to the south drains into the extensive Ease Gill Caverns, although some drains into Link Pot and thus into the bottom of Pippikin Pot; most of Leck Fell drains into the Leck Fell Master Cave, which is part of Lost Johns' Cave, although some drains into Gavel Pot, and some into Notts Pot; Ireby Fell in the south drains into Notts Pot.
+At the northern end, swallets in Barbondale close to the Dent Fault drain southwest through Bull Pot of the Witches, and the water enters the Ease Gill Caverns system in Lancaster Hole; most of Ease Gill Beck to the south drains into the extensive Ease Gill Caverns, although some drains into Link Pot and thus into the bottom of Pippikin Pot; most of Leck Fell drains into the Leck Fell Master Cave, which is part of Lost Johns' Cave, although some drains into Gavel Pot, and some into Notts Pot; Ireby Fell in the south drains into Notts Pot.
 All these streams eventually reach the phreatic zone where exploration is only possible by cave diving.
 Some small streams in the south of The Three Counties System are known to resurge at Keld Head in Kingsdale, the next valley to the south.

 The system is very complex, with sections formed at different times when the landscape topography and drainage patterns were different from today.
 Some of the system is believed to pre-date the Anglian stage which started at about 478 ka, with one stalagmite in Lancaster Hole being dated to over 350,000 years old, whilst other sections are still being formed today.
 Waltham has identified five distinct phases of development.
 The Leck Beck Catchment Area Site of Special Scientific Interest, which is based around the catchment area of the Three Counties System, states in its reason for notification: "The scale and variety of the caves makes this a most important site for the study of surface and underground landform development over a long period of the recent past."
 It is the interconnections between the sections that are the key to the existence of the super-system.

 The Three Counties System is 253 m deep.
 The highest point is the entrance to Large Pot which is at an altitude of 402 m, and the lowest point is in Gavel Pot where the upstream sump has been dived to a depth of -64 m, an altitude of 149 m.